Certora/Documentation/docs/gambit/mutation-verifier.md

 You can follow the test's progress at https://prover.certora.com/mutations
 ```

-Verifying all the mutants is a heavy computational process that may take several hours.
 The time required to verify all mutants depends on various factors,
   such as the number of mutants, the complexity of the contracts,
   and the complexity of the specifications.